 Removing Discharge Barriers Reduces Hospital Length of Stay

-Length of stay (LOS) is an essential indicator of hospital operational efficiency.
-Albany Med compared its performance with benchmark data and determined that it could improve inpatient LOS.
-By convening a multidisciplinary team of providers committed to decreasing hospital LOS and leveraging its data and analytics platform, Albany Med was able to uncover underlying issues causing unnecessary extended hospital stays and substantially reduce LOS.
+Managing and reducing length of stay (LOS) is vital for hospital efficiency and care quality.
+Albany Med compared its performance with benchmark data and determined it could improve inpatient LOS.
+It formed a multidisciplinary team and leveraged its data and analytics platform to identify issues causing extended stays, leading to significant improvements in inpatient LOS.

 Downloads

-Length of stay (LOS) is an essential indicator of hospital operational efficiency.
-Albany Med compared its performance with benchmark data and determined that it could improve inpatient LOS.
+With the knowledge that LOS is an essential indicator of hospital operational efficiency, Albany Med compared its performance with benchmark data and determined that it could improve inpatient LOS.
 By convening a multidisciplinary team of providers committed to decreasing hospital LOS and leveraging its data and analytics platform, Albany Med was able to uncover underlying issues causing unnecessary extended hospital stays and substantially reduce LOS.

 REMOVING BARRIERS TO IMPROVE HOSPITAL LOS